What is your minimum GPA or required SAT or ACT score?

 I have attempted to register for a UChicago information session in my hometown, but the session is full.
 May I still attend the session?

 Many of our UChicago information sessions are held at libraries and public facilities in local areas that place limits on the number of registrants in order to comply with relevant building codes.
-If a session is full, unfortunately we will not be able to accommodate further visitors, although will try our best to add additional sessions to meet demand.
-You do not need to email your regional counselor.
-We will email you if we add additional sessions.
+If a session is full, you are welcome to contact your regional counselor.

-I am taking the November SAT or October ACT as an Early Action applicant, or the January SAT/February ACT as a Regular Decision applicant.
+I am taking the November SAT or October ACT as an Early Action or Early Decision I applicant, or the January SAT/February ACT as a Regular Decision or Early Decision II applicant.
 Will you consider these scores?

 While we would, of course, like to receive your scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I, December SAT and ACT scores for Early Decision II, and January SAT and February ACT scores for Regular Decision.